mjknowles/ess-one-shot/infra/cloud/README.md

 tofu apply -var-file=tofu.tfvars -auto-approve
 ```

-Wait for the command to finish.
-Terraform will reserve the ingress IP, publish DNS for your ESS subdomains, and provision Cloud SQL, IAM, and Datastream prerequisites.
-Use `kubectl get ingress -n ess -w` later to watch for the load-balancer status once the charts are deployed.

 Configure your kubeconfig as soon as the Autopilot cluster is created (no need to wait for the full `tofu apply` to finish):

 ```bash